mchlrch/graph-schema-essays/pg-schema-for-rdf/README.md

 ### Design decisions

+- Keep PG-Schemas distinction between NodeLabel and NodeType
-- Use the GraphType as namespace for local scoped elements (eg. for labels, properties)
+- Use the GraphType as container and namespace for local scoped elements (eg. for labels, properties)

 ## Generating the profile